Frequently Asked Questions

 What is the deadline to apply for financial aid?

 The deadline for submission of all financial aid information is June 1.

 What application material must be filed?

-The Free Application for Student Aid (FAFSA) must be submitted by all students who wish to receive Federal loans.
-Only US citizens and eligible non-residents may receive Federal loans.
+The Free Application for Federal Student Aid (FAFSA) must be submitted by all students who wish to receive Federal loans.
+Only US citizens and eligible non-residents may receive federal loans.

 Do I have to follow the same process every year?

 The process for applying for financial aid must be completed each academic year if you wish to receive federal loans.

 I have dependents.
 How do they affect my financial aid package